aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/200-Intrinsic-functions.md

 {{% /notice %}}

 {{% notice note %}}
-You can use intrinsic functions only in specific parts of a template.
-Currently, you can use intrinsic functions in **resource properties, outputs, metadata attributes, and update policy attributes**.
+Intrinsic functions can only be used in certain parts of a template.
+You can use intrinsic functions in **resource properties, outputs, metadata attributes, and update policy attributes**.
 {{% /notice %}}